 3) You were his ‘One of Many’ rather than ‘The One.’
-My husband David teaches about this very important insight about men in our soon to be released Commitment Control 2.0.
-Go here and put your email address in if you want to get updates about this.
+My husband David teaches about this very important insight about men in our Commitment Control 2.0.
+Click here to register to watch the Commitment Masterclass.

 You rather be ‘The One’ than be Wife Material

 And on that topic…the truth is that David and I believe that you rather be ‘The One’ and learn how to show up as ‘The One’ than just ‘wife material’…wife material is ok…you can sort of take it as a compliment, but it is like the ‘level down’ from being ‘The One’…because when you’re ‘The One’, the man is madly in love with you…not just ticking off the boxes that say you COULD be good for marriage.

 When you are ‘The One’, there’s no choice but to have you be his one and only woman for life…marriage comes easy for you then.